 Method of Evaluation

-· Class attendance and participation in discussions and field trips.
+• Class attendance and participation in course discussions and field trips.

-Dedicated class time plus additional time as required for assigned readings and class assignments.
-Class field trips take place during class time.
+Dedicated class time plus additional time as required for assigned readings and the class assignment.
+Field trips take place during class time.